Nelo Vingada: Egypt and Jordan

 In 2005, he became the head manager of the Egyptian national U-23 football team.
 The team failed to reach the Olympic Games which were being held in Beijing in 2008.
 Although the Egyptian Football Association wanted Vingada to continue managing the team, he resigned.

 In summer 2007, Vingada signed for Moroccan club Wydad Casablanca.
 Only six weeks after he had assumed the new position, he resigned.

 Vingada accepted the offer to manage Jordan national football team and signed a 16-month contract with the Jordan Football Association.
 Vingada later took on the mission to prepare the Jordanian team for the 2010 FIFA World Cup qualification.
 After failing to pass the first round of the qualifiers, Vingada resigned.

 Persepolis

 On 9 February 2009, Vingada was officially appointed as head manager of Iranian football side Persepolis.
 On 17 June 2009, just after five days of signing with Al Ahly he resigned due to family problems.

 Vitória S.C.

-On 24 June 2009 he was named as head manager Vitoria S.C. in his homeland Portugal and on 7 October 2009 was sacked after four months due to poor results.
+On 24 June 2009 he was named as head manager Vitória S.C. in his homeland Portugal and on 7 October 2009 was sacked after four months due to poor results.